morris/graphqlade/README.md

 ### Enhance and integrate with GraphQL.js

-GraphQlade provides a library of **type-safe runtime helpers** for building HTTP and WebSocket servers, resolvers, and clients.
-They tightly integrate with [GraphQL.js](https://github.com/graphql/graphql-js), introducing very few additional concepts and staying close to the "language" used by GraphQL.js.
+GraphQLade provides a library of **type-safe runtime helpers** for building HTTP and WebSocket servers, resolvers and clients.
+They transparently integrate with [GraphQL.js](https://github.com/graphql/graphql-js), introducing very few additional concepts and staying close to the "language" used by GraphQL.js.

 ## Features

-### Server-Side
+### Server-side

 - Server-side code generation from GraphQL schemata
   - Generates types for